 The quick fastening clamps for attaching the copper rails and an insulation connection piece are contained in the scope of delivery.
 The copper rails are not included in the scope of delivery.
-These must have a cross-section of 5×12 mm.
-Insulation end parts for the left and right end of the group as well as covers for the rear section modules are available separately.
+These must have a cross-section of 5 x 12 mm.
+Insulation end sections for the left and right termination of the device group as well as covers for the rear section modules are available separately.
 The covers protect rear section modules installed in the control cabinet that are only later built over with drive controllers, for example as part of a retrofit.